 Constant Sum Question Type

-Constant sum question is a rather traditional question type, which is best used if you want to get a better understanding of how your respondents weigh off or trade off the competing priorities.
-A Constant sum asks survey respondents to divide numerical values across a set of variables, but it requires the values to add up to a pre-specified total creating metric data.
+A constant sum question is a rather traditional question type, which is best used if you want to get a better understanding of how your respondents weigh-off or trade off the competing priorities.
+A constant sum question asks survey respondents to divide numerical values across a set of variables, but it requires the values to add up to a pre-specified total creating metric data.

 This is a very practical question type to use when asking financial, budget-related questions or percentage based questions.
 However, this does not mean that constant sum always has to add up to 100 (as in 100 percent).
 It could be any other metric relevant to the survey you are conducting, such as 40 hour work week, a $5000 budget etc.